2023 Cheltenham Festival Day 2 Tips

 - 12/13 winners finished in the top 2 in their last race.

-14:10 Brown Advisory Novices’ Chase – (Grade 1) Cl1 (5yo+) 3m1/2f
+14:00 Brown Advisory Novices’ Chase – (Grade 1) Cl1 (5yo+) 3m1/2f

 It pays to look at the market in this race with five winning favourites in the past 8 renewals and all of them in the first three in the Cheltenham betting odds.
-Gerri Colombe looks like the one to beat this year after two Grade 1 victories for Gordon Elliott.

 5 key trends to consider